intellihr/ui-components/src/domain/Layouts/SectionList/SectionList.examples.md

     ]}
   >
     <Text>
-      As is the same with a Section, content can be passed into an Annotated Section which will then be displayed inside the section.
+      As is the same with a TableCheckboxInput, content can be passed into an Annotated TableCheckboxInput which will then be displayed inside the section.
     </Text>
   </SectionList.AnnotatedSection>
   <SectionList.AnnotatedSection
-    header='Annotated Section (Deprecated)'
+    header='Annotated TableCheckboxInput (Deprecated)'
     description='This is the deprecated annotated section, which enables sections to have a description and only one link.' linkText='The only link'
     linkProps={{href: '#'}}
   >
     <Text>
-      As is the same with a Section, content can be passed into an Annotated Section which will then be displayed inside the section.
+      As is the same with a TableCheckboxInput, content can be passed into an Annotated TableCheckboxInput which will then be displayed inside the section.
     </Text>
   </SectionList.AnnotatedSection>
   <SectionList.TitledSection
-    header='Titled Section'
+    header='Titled TableCheckboxInput'
     description='This is a titled section, which enables sections to have a description and action item(s).' actionItems={[
         <ButtonGroup key={1}>